lineCode/qss-editor/README.md

 ## QSS Editor++
-A tool to edit and preview Qt stylesheets
+A tool to edit and preview Qt style sheets

 ## Features